ckopec-dev/ELearning/Tutorials.md

 - GitHub and Git Tutorial for Beginners
 - How to Resolve Merge Conflicts in Git Tutorial
 - Setup a Data Science Environment on your Computer
+- Stock Market Predictions with LSTM in Python